gnip/support/README.md

 + Search API - Send requests to Twitter Search API
 + Historical PowerTrack API - Create and monitor Historical PowerTrack jobs

+### Language coverage

+We try to provide examples in as many language as is practical.
+These examples are first written back in 2012, and were updated for PowerTrack 2.0 in 2016.
+These examples are mainly in Java, Python, Ruby, and C#.
+There is even some PHP examples sprinkled in.
+If you want to share some example code in other languages, please let us know.